Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Unsupervised Detection Method

 Prior studies have shown that only about 0.04$\%$ of micro-PMU measurements contain events \cite{arminevent}.
-Accordingly, we train all the nine constructed GAN models, one model for each feature, so as to learn characteristics of the normal trends in micro-PMU measurements; and accordingly we detect an event when there is any abnormality.
-For each GAN model, the optimal value of the min-max game over $V(G,D)$ in (\ref{GANOF}) must satisfy the following two conditions: \begin{itemize} \item \textbf{C1:} For any fixed $G$, the optimal discriminator {$D^*$} is:
+Therefore, we train all the nine constructed GAN models, one model for each feature, so as to \emph{learn} the characteristics of the \emph{normal} trends in micro-PMU measurements.
+We detect an event when there is an abnormality.
+For each GAN model, the solution of the min-max game over $V(G,D)$ in (\ref{GANOF}) must satisfy the following two conditions: \begin{itemize} \item \textbf{C1:} For any fixed $G$, the optimal discriminator {$D^*$} is:

 \item \textbf{C2:} There exists a global solution such that:

 \end{itemize}